-Meanwhile it was already 11 o'clock and we hadn't seen a single village or store.
+Meanwhile it was already 11 o'clock and we had yet to see a single village or store.
 Yesterday we read that most stores in Spain close between noon and 5, so we needed to find a place to buy food soon.
-We weren't sure how far the next city was exactly, but knew that if we raced we might be able to reach it in time.
+We weren't sure how far the next city was exactly, but we knew that if we raced we might be able to reach it in time.
 We passed some villages but none with a supermarket.
-Just past noon we reach the city Soria.
-Fortunately there was still an open bakery, where we bought bread, pastries, and water.
-They sold 5 liters of water for one euro, which we just managed to divide between the two of us.
+Just past noon, we reached the city of Soria.
+Fortunately, there was still an open bakery where we bought bread, pastries, and water.
+They sold 5 liters of water for one euro, which we just managed to finish between the two of us.

 Lunch in Soria.

-After Soria we reached a large road with a 100 km/h speed limit.
-First that didn't seem nice, but the road was wide with an emergency lane and few cars.
+After Soria, we reached a large road with a 100 km/h speed limit.
+First, that didn't seem nice, but the road was wide with an emergency lane and few cars.
 It was much nicer than a narrow, crowded road with an 80 km/h speed limit.
 The bigger roads are usually also flatter.
-That was now also the case, within 2,5 hours we rode the 60 km to the next town.
+That was now also the case; we cycled the 60 km to the next town in 2,5 hours.

 After the big city we were again on gravel roads